-How to ship products from your home business
+How to ship products from home

 Determine your shipping fees

 Most businesses ask customers to pay a shipping fee based on delivery speed, location, and item.
-If the product is not perishable, you can offer ground shipping, which usually takes 1 to 5 business days, depending on the recipient’s location.
+If the product is not perishable, you can offer standard shipping, which usually takes 1 to 5 business days, depending on the recipient’s location.
 However, for perishable items or when a recipient requests a quicker delivery, you can offer FedEx® next day or FedEx 2Day® shipping.

 Stock up on shipping materials

 Before you begin taking product orders, you’ll want to purchase packaging supplies.
 This way, you'll be able to quickly pack and ship out items.
 Efficiently boxed items can save you and your recipient on shipping fees.
-Look for the most appropriately matched boxes, tubes, or poly mailers according to your products' sizes, allowing for cushioning.
+Look for the most appropriately matched boxes, tubes, or poly mailers according to your product sizes, allowing for cushioning.
 You can purchase these items at an office supply store or the post office, but your shipping service may also provide some of them for free.
 Any fragile package needs an overbox or poly bag to act as its shipping container for the label and to help protect the package.

 Choose your packaging supplies wisely